Corona Vs Vray

-When I first started out 3D designing, I got my first modelling software which was 3DsMax and then I needed a professional realistic renderer.
-The two most popular ones that I came across were Corona and V-ray.
-In today’s blog, I will explain why I think Corona would be the best choice for a beginner.
+When I first started out 3D designing, I got my first modeling software which was 3DsMax and then I needed a professional realistic renderer.
+The two most popular ones that I came across were Corona and V-ray, but I was not sure which one was the best for me?
+After having tried out both in this blog, I will explain why I think Corona would be the best choice for a beginner.

-The first thing I am going to talk about is the price.
+The first thing I am going to talk about is the price, because let’s be honest it’s something we all definitely take into consideration.
 I am going to be discussing the educational price and the normal price.
 So first, the normal monthly price for V-ray is $80, which is roughly €70 and for Corona it is €25.
 The educational license for V-ray is $99 per year and for Corona it is €25 per year.
 So as you can see Corona is significantly cheaper, which is very beneficial when you are first starting out and you are already having to invest in computer parts, software and a renderer.

 If you are a beginner considering trying out Corona and you found this information useful, there is a 45 day free trial below where you can download it and try it out for yourself!

 Corona 45 Day Trial: https://corona-renderer.com/download